coursehero/theia/docs/ar-render-service.md

 This will return the React server-side generated HTML.

-The `StudyGuideApp` component must be registered in the `render-service` project, and thus must be included as a dependency in its `package.json`.
+The `StudyGuideCourseApp` component must be registered in the `render-service` project, and thus must be included as a dependency in its `package.json`.

 Example: